akka/akka/akka-docs/scala/futures.rst

 Scalaz
 ^^^^^^

-Akka also has a `Scalaz module <scalaz>`_ for a more complete support of programming in a functional style.
+Akka also has a Scalaz module (:ref:`add-on-modules`) for a more complete support of programming in a functional style.

 Exceptions
 ----------